rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/windows-10-iot-core-on-raspberry-pi-3.md

 Connect the Pi via ethernet, got a DHCP address (`192.168.2.39`), and pointed a browser at `192.168.2.39:8080` (default username/password is same as before).
 The rest is basically the same:

-In the left panel, selecting Connectivity, then Network, you can configure the wifi AP:
+In the left panel, selecting __Connectivity-> Network__, you can configure the wifi AP:
 ![]({{ "/assets/iot_dashboard_network.png" | absolute_url }})

 Initially the display was upside-down (assuming the HDMI port is "up" as when using [this touchscreen case](https://www.amazon.com/Raspberry-Pi-7-Inch-Touch-Screen/dp/B01GQFUWIC)).
 To fix this, in the left panel pick __Device Settings__ and towards the bottom in __Display Orientation__ select `Landscape (Flipped)`: